isomerpages/ura-lkywcp/pages/glossary.md

 #### **M**

 - **Master plan/strategy**: refers to a comprehensive and long-term plan that sets out a vision, goals, and policies for the future development and growth of a city or urban area.
 The master plan/strategy typically covers a range of topics, including land use, transportation, housing, public spaces, infrastructure, and environmental sustainability.
+- **Mayor-council**: refers to a form of local government in which an elected mayor serves as the chief executive of the city and is responsible for implementing policy and managing city operations, while a council or board of aldermen serves as the legislative body, responsible for enacting laws, setting policy, and overseeing the mayor's performance.
 - **Modal split**: refers to the distribution of passenger transportation demand among different modes of transport, such as cars, buses, trains, bicycles, or walking.
 It is the percentage of people who choose to use a particular mode of transportation for a given trip or purpose.

 [Back to top](#directory)